moves-rwth/dynasty/README.md

 ## Overview
 We first give some installation guideline and then go into some usage examples.
-A [getting started guide](https://github.com/moves-rwth/dynasty/blob/master/TUTORIAL.md) that walks users through some options is provided seperately.
+A [tutorial](https://github.com/moves-rwth/dynasty/blob/master/TUTORIAL.md) that walks users through some options is provided seperately.

-**TV: I have not noticed that the "getting started guide" is the tutorial.
-Moreover, it seems to me that the tutorial is hardly readable without first going through the README.
-So, I suggest to (1) rename the "getting started guide" to a tutorial and (2) characterize better the relation of these two documents.
-Can one say that the tutorial provides a more detailed discussion of using various methods and options provided by the tool, but the reader is advised to first skim through the readme and then go through the tutorial?**

 ## Installation